 The Mirror de los Muertos in Epcot Mexico

 With the Mexico Pavilion at Epcot World Showcase in Walt Disney World slowly becoming overtaken by all things Coco, it’s no surprise that the newest addition is an interactive digital game featuring characters from Coco.
-The game, Mirror de los Muertos can be found on the wall in the pavilion right before you enter the open air market.
+The game, Mirror de los Muertos can be found on the wall in the pavilion right before you enter the open-air market.
 It is perfect for one or several players.
-In the game you’re given the opportunity to dress up a digital skeleton and make him dance.
+In the game, you’re given the opportunity to dress up a digital skeleton and make him dance.
 Towards the end of the game, your skeleton will ask you to dance.
-As you dance together, the mirror captures the image, and at the end you have a digital picture of yourself and the skeleton projected on the screen.
+As you dance together, the mirror captures the image, and at the end, you have a digital picture of yourself and the skeleton projected on the screen.
 Very cool.
-While there is no takeaway or free souvenir from this game, it’s a super cute game you can play in the air conditioned Mexico pavilion.
+While there is no takeaway or free souvenir from this game, it’s a super cute game you can play in the air-conditioned Mexico pavilion.
 Always a treat in Florida.

 Kidcot FunStops in Epcot

-While not necessarily a “game”, this Passport Sticker and postcard collecting extravaganza comes complete with little ziplock bag suitcase.
+While not necessarily a “game”, this Passport Sticker and postcard collecting extravaganza come complete with a little ziplock bag suitcase.
 Collect the cards, color them, grab a sticker and learn how to say hello in a foreign language!
 A perfect Free Disney Souvenir, this game helps you make sure you don’t miss a single country while at Epcot and fuels a little bit of that “collector” in all of us.

 Star Wars Galaxy’s Edge Interactive Game in Hollywood Studios

 Oh my gosh guys!
 With the arrival of Star Wars Galaxy’s Edge comes a brand new game you can access in the Disney Play app.
 If you’re in My Disney Experience for Walt Disney World or Disneyland you can click the “learn more” button under the Galaxy’s Edge pic in the app.
 OR you can download Disney Play for iPhone or Android.
-Once in the app you can Hack the lock panels.
+Once in the app, you can Hack the lock panels.
 Or scan the barcodes you find around the land and play puzzle games that earn you swag for your avatar.
 We’ll be writing a post all about this new game, so stay tuned!
 Read our Guide on How to Play the Galaxy’s Edge Game.

 Disney Games to Play in the Parks

-Hopefully this list has helped you learn about some of the little extras that are available to you, and at no extra cost within Walt Disney World.
+Hopefully, this list has helped you learn about some of the little extras that are available to you, and at no extra cost within Walt Disney World.
 Next time you see someone summoning a pirate from the water or opening a portal in Liberty Square, you’ll know what they’re doing.
 What did we leave out?
 What do you love to do in the Parks when you’re not riding rides or meeting Princesses?
 Let us know!